Coffee Grounds for Plants – Organic Fertilizer

 How to Use Coffee Grounds for Plants

-The remains of coffee have mainly two functions when added to the compost for the soil of our garden, orchard, or potted plants:
+Coffee grounds have mainly two functions when added to compost for garden soil, vegetable garden, or potted plants:

 used coffe grounds in the garden

-A thin layer of ground coffee or coffee grounds can help improve the soil in your garden, but the natural composition of the coffee also combines to act as a barrier to slugs, since it will not be easy for a slug or snail to move over a surface of ground coffee.
-It is effective to place it in a circle around the plant.
+A thin layer of coffee grounds can help improve the soil in your garden, but the natural composition of the coffee also combines to act as a barrier to slugs, since it will not be easy for a slug or snail to move over a surface of ground coffee.
+It is practical to place it in a circle around the plant.

-If you have slug problems in your garden, ground coffee as you see it will be your great ally because, also, caffeine is toxic for the slugs so they will not try to get near your plants or your home.
-You can use ground coffee to put around your plants.
-But we advise you not to use a thick layer of the coffee grounds because they could compact and create a solid crust that would not allow air or water to enter the roots for the plant to live.
-The ideal is to use a thin layer of ground coffee.
+If you have slug problems in your garden, coffee grounds as you see will be your great ally because, also, caffeine is toxic for the slugs and snails, so they will not try to get near your plants or your home.
+You can use coffee grounds to put around your plants.
+But we advise you not to use a thick layer of coffee grounds because they could compact and create a solid crust that would not allow air or water to enter the roots for the plant to live.
+The idea is to use a thin layer of ground coffee.

 coffe grounds soil